tiprankstipranks

 Debt & Financing - Risk 3

-In the future, PCT may attempt to obtain financing or further increase PCT's capital resources by issuing additional shares of PCT's common stock or offering debt or other equity securities, including commercial paper, medium-term notes, senior or subordinated notes, debt securities convertible into equity or shares of preferred stock.
+In the future, PCT may attempt to obtain financing or further increase PCT's capital resources by issuing additional shares of PCT's Common Stock or offering debt, including commercial paper, medium-term notes, senior or subordinated notes, debt securities convertible into equity or shares of preferred stock.
 PCT also expects to grant equity awards to employees, directors, and consultants under PCT's stock incentive plans.
 The implementation of PCT's business strategy could require substantial additional capital in excess of cash from operations.
 PCT would expect to obtain the capital required for the implementation of its business strategy through a combination of additional issuances of equity, corporate indebtedness and/or cash from operations, which may be effectuated through private financings.
-Issuing additional shares of PCT's common stock or other equity securities or securities convertible into equity may dilute the economic and voting rights of PCT's existing stockholders or reduce the market price of PCT's common stock or both.
-Upon liquidation, holders of such debt securities and preferred shares, if issued, and lenders with respect to other borrowings would receive a distribution of PCT's available assets prior to the holders of PCT's common stock.
-Preferred shares, if issued, could have a preference with respect to liquidating distributions or a preference with respect to dividend payments that could limit PCT's ability to pay dividends to the holders of PCT's common stock.
+Issuing additional shares of PCT's Common Stock or other equity securities or securities convertible into equity may dilute the economic and voting rights of PCT's existing stockholders or reduce the market price of PCT's Common Stock, or both, and could be constrained by stock exchange rules that may require prior stockholder approval for certain large or below-market issuances.
+Upon liquidation, holders of such debt securities and preferred shares, if issued, and lenders with respect to other borrowings would receive a distribution of PCT's available assets prior to the holders of PCT's Common Stock.
+Preferred shares, if issued, could have a preference with respect to liquidating distributions or a preference with respect to dividend payments that could limit PCT's ability to pay dividends to the holders of PCT's Common Stock.
 PCT's decision to issue securities in any future offering will depend on market conditions and other factors beyond PCT's control, which may adversely affect the amount, timing and nature of PCT's future offerings.

 Corporate Activity and Growth - Risk 1